EmmanuelMasavoDjegou/EmmanuelMasavoDjegou/README.md

-# 👋 Hi, I'm Dr. DJEGOU
+# 👋 Hi, I'm Emmanuel

 *A researcher dedicated to developing statistically principled AI methods for survival data modeling that deliver accurate, reliable, interpretable, and scientifically valid results.*